danog/MadelineProtoDocs/docs/docs/UPDATES.md

 ### Avoiding the use of filesystem functions

-For performance reasons, it is heavily *recommended* you **do not** read files from the filesystem at all, even using filesystem functions.
+For performance reasons, it is heavily *recommended* you **do not** read files from the filesystem at all, even using async functions.

 MadelineProto does not block the usage of async file functions, but 99% of the time they can be replaced with a much faster alternative.